jakeahumphreys/PokeApiTechDemo/README.md

 The data logic is stored in a repository class, this means I can implement an interface here and easily unit test the business logic in the service class higher up if necessary.
 It also means I could go a little further and look to implement the repository pattern, but as this is a single data table for a small cache, it's not strictly needed here.

-I've also added a simple settings store, technically windows forms application can store settings internally in a file alongside the exe but to demonstrate knowledge of SQL I've made this a table.
-This is more applicable if the application was powered off the web or the data stored off-machine.
+~~I've also added a simple settings store, technically windows forms application can store settings internally in a file alongside the exe but to demonstrate knowledge of SQL I've made this a table.
+This is more applicable if the application was powered off the web or the data stored off-machine.~~
+(Settings store was fairly useless so I swapped it back out for a settings file).

 The Data Access logic is also unit tested, because why not.

+## Planned Features
+> ❗There's no certainty as to if or when these features will be implemented.

+- Settings menu, currently they're hidden and only edited at the development stage.
+  - Toggleable debug logs.
+  - Edit Shiny Chance.
+  - Edit Cache grace period.

+- Detailed view of Pokémon, currently it's fairly barebones.
+- Type effectiveness matrix or some way to show which pokémon types they're effective against or weak to.

 ## Improvements